bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/lupamine.md

 The DTC, or Disunited Territories of Columbia, had an epidemic of Lupamine addiction and banned it for public use, as a class A controlled substance.
 Due to the black market trade and despite warnings, Lupamine use was skyrocketing at the time of writing the article in the [browser](webbrowser).

+### Jayven Valex's Last Words

+{% include content/info.html
+title="Little info available"
+content="Currently, there is little information available about these characters."
+%}

+Another [article](tdw-valexlastwords) details the death by overdose of Jayven Valex, the rising star of DRIVD IT.
+The actor was found unresponsive in his home, having used his last words to ask his assistant, Clara Hynes, to administer the drug to him.
+Authorities responded by arresting five suspects, including Dr. Marion Vale, Erik Cruz and Jasmine Lorran.
+The latter is also referred to as "Lupamine Queen".
+Dr. Vale has pled guilty to conspiracy and is awaiting a prison sentence of up to 10 years.
+The article also mentions allegations of a man named Dr. Sal Marquez and Lorran exploiting Valex for profit.

+### Unbeleevable 2: Lee Tries Lupamine

 [Dr. Lee MD](../characters/lee-md) is the first one to mention Lupamine in the real timeline, in his show [Unbeleevable (Episode 2)](../for-sof/unbeleevable2), he even gives the